This is when the Strictly Come Dancing finale will air next month on BBC One

-The Strictly Come Dancing finale is only a few short weeks away.
+The Strictly Come Dancing finale is only a few short weeks away- but when exactly is it on TV?

 This year's season of Strictly Come Dancing has left viewers hooked to their TV screens with celebrities showing off their best moves each episode.